Massive 1960s Desk Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: This desk lamp was made in several colours.
+Other versions: This Massive 1960s desk lamp exists in several colours.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.